Administering authority for environmental authorities

 Your administering authority can be the:

-- Department of Environment and Science (DES)
+- Department of Environment, Science and Innovation (DESI)

 - Department of Agriculture and Fisheries (DAF)

 - local government authority where the ERA will be located.

 To find out your administering authority, use our forms and fees finder or check the summary of annual fees for ERAs (ESR/2015/1746) (PDF, 1MB).

 For resource activities, DESI is always the administering authority and should be contacted for any queries.